-We believe that this commitment and this conviction nourish each other - that rigorous pursuit of truth enables us to love God with our minds, and that faith in Jesus Christ grounds the academic imperative to keep exploring connections between observed phenomena, in confidence that all phenomena (and all branches of knowledge) are ultimately related to one another because they are ultimately related to (and derived from) a common Source.
+We believe that in this commitment and this conviction nourish each other, loving God with our minds necessarily takes the form of the rigorous pursuit of truth, and that faith in Jesus Christ grounds the academic imperative to keep exploring connections between observed phenomena, in confidence that all phenomena (and all branches of knowledge) are ultimately related to one another because they are ultimately related to (and derived from) a common Source.
 Belief in this meta-narrative gives us the confidence and the mandate to keep investigating the relationship between different narratives.
 Describing Jesus Christ as Veritas commits us to the foundational assumption that all truths ultimately cohere and can therefore be explored critically, without limit and without fear.
 If all truths (and all fields of knowledge) are thus related, then the academic enterprise does not risk running into the dead-end of an atomistic relativism.
 Monotheistic belief that all things have a common Source thus sits well with the aspiration to be a university, and not a multiversity.